mhausenblas/burry.sh/README.md

 Usage: burry [args]

 Arguments:
+  -credentials string
+        The credentials to use.
+Example: s3.amazonaws.com,ACCESSKEYID=...,SECRETACCESSKEY=...
   -endpoint string
         The infra service HTTP API endpoint to use.
 Example: localhost:8181 for Exhibitor -isvc string
         The type of infra service to back up or restore.
 Supported values are [etcd zk] (default "zk") -overwrite
-        Command line values overwrite manifest values -target string
+        Make command line values overwrite manifest values -target string
         The storage target to use.
-Supported values are [local tty] (default "tty") -version
+Supported values are [local minio s3 tty] (default "tty") -version
         Display version information
 ```